 Further consideration needed

-ATU (date of proposal)

-Arab Group (date of proposal)
+Sep 11 No PACP

+CITEL

-CITEL Preliminary Views June 09
+Preliminary Views June 09

 CAN Supports further studies on the regulatory impact of rendering definitive the list of networks published under No. 9.36.2.
 In particular, it is necessary to consider whether administrations need and will be able to retain the flexibility to agree during bilateral coordination discussions on the list of networks to be considered.

 USA Changes to Article 9 and Appendix 5 of the Radio Regulations are required in order to allow that a definitive list of administrations and corresponding satellite networks with which coordination needs to be effected be generated as early as possible in the coordination process.

-RCC (date of proposal)
+Final view

+USA proposes changes similar to CEPT to produce a definitve list of networks

+RCC (10 Aug 2011) The list of satellite networks identified under No. 9.36.2 with respect to No. 9.7 should be considered provisional, and not as “for information purposes only”.

+Administrations wishing to add or remove satellite networks to or from this provisional list shouldproceed in accordance with No. 9.41.
+Once it has received and studied the requests for addition to/exclusion from the provisional list, the Bureau should publish a definitive list of the corresponding satellite networks with which coordination is required.

 International organisations

-[ITU (date of proposal)]

-[ICAO (date of proposal)]

-[IMO (date of proposal)]

-[NATO (date of proposal)]

-[SFCG (date of proposal)]

-Regional organisations

-[ESA (date of proposal)]

-[Eumetnet (date of proposal)]

-[Eurocontrol (date of proposal)]

-[Other relevant information]
+NATO (5 Oct 2011)

+NATO Military Position: NATO supports a list of satellite networks with which coordination under RR No. 9.7 needs to be effected (Application of No. 9.36 of the Radio Regulations) (Method B).

+Military Importance: Low

-5. Steerable beams and antenna gain contour covering area beyond submitted service area (RR Appendix 4, Annex 2)
+1D.
+Steerable beams and antenna gain contour covering area beyond submitted service area (RR Appendix 4, Annex 2)

 Issue